-Entry Health, Essential Drug and Assured Access
+Entry Health and Essential Drug

 Sophie has been covered under her parents' plan but, now that's she's 22, she's getting her own plan.
 She takes advantage of the 60-day window to move from her parents' personal health plan to her own Elements plan without having to answer medical questions.

-Essential Health, Essential Dental, Essential Drugs and Hospital Cash
+Essential Health, Essential Dental and Essential Drugs

 Simon's a pretty healthy guy and wants to take advantage of his current health to secure the best plan he can get within his existing budget.
 He chooses an Elements plan with Essential Health module, Essential Dental and Essential Drugs.
-He adds on the Hospital Cash module to supplement in-hospital service provided by his provincial coverage.

 He's planning to get married next year and can add his partner to his plan without medical underwriting.
 Also because Elements lets you upgrade your plan on key life events like marriage, Simon can move up to Enhanced Health and Enhanced Drugs—again, without medical underwriting.